- History of the Commission

 The annual deadline for submitting proposals is July 1, 5:00 p.m.
-ET.
-If July 1 falls on a weekend or a U.S. Federal Holiday, the deadline for receipt of the hard copy application will always be the following Monday or the next business day, as applicable.
+EDT.
+If July 1 falls on a weekend or a U.S. Federal Holiday, the deadline will always be the following Monday or the next business day, as applicable.

 How to Apply for an Institutional Grant